vtrnnhlinh/vtrnnhlinh.github.io/_drafts/gom-design-0.md

 title: Graph-of-Models - First Sketch
 date: 2025-07-01 13:30:00 +0700
 description: the first step in developing GoM, to sketch what I will do and the most abstract ideas
-tags: cse ml moe goh english
+tags: cse ml goh english
 categories: Linh-the-Engineer
 giscus_comments: true
 related_posts: true